Intel-bigdata/SSM/docs/disaster-recovery.md

 ### 1. Synchronous write

 For critical file & directory, apply the synchronous writing rule to the files, enforce synchronous data writing.
 In this case, SmartDFSClient will replace the existing HDFS Client, be responsible to save the data to both primary cluster and secondary cluster.
-With synchronous writing, data is avaiable in both primary cluster and secondary cluster.
+With synchronous writing, data is available in both primary cluster and secondary cluster.
 The drawbacks is longer write latency.

 <img src="./image/dr-sync-backup.png" width="681" height="138" />